 (1) Defining the change in an organism’s environment

-Currently, much research has focused on one major shift in the climate system—rising temperatures, but research on multivariate environmental shifts is critical to understanding how climate change affects an organism’s whole environment.
+Currently, much research has focused on one major shift in the climate system – rising temperatures – but research on multivariate environmental shifts is critical to understanding how climate change affects an organism’s whole environment.
 Research in this area is already increasing (e.g. Chevin & Lande, 2015), and empirical research can guide work on theory by identifying environmental shifts that are often linked (e.g. Wadgymar et al., 2018); for example, warming temperatures may drive earlier seasons and higher evaporative water loss.
 Empirical studies should also consistently characterize the environmental distributions of study systems that appear linked to species performance and interactions: the environment of the years of study should be clearly reported and compared against long-term and recent climate for each system.

 More interdisciplinary research with climate science could speed a fuller understanding of what shifts are and are not expected with climate change, and what climate variables are inherently correlated.
 Such correlations make estimating cues and other biological parameters from long-term data especially precarious (Tansey, Hadfield & Phillimore, 2017).
 But these correlations are equally critical in considering how species may view their environment and whether environmental change will couple or uncouple links between proximate cues and fundamental tracking (Bonamour et al., 2019).